 How to avoid the “copy forward” trap

 The most common planning memorandum deficiency is not a missing section.
-It is a memorandum that was copied from the prior year with the dates changed and nothing else updated.
+It is a memorandum that someone copied from the prior year, changed the dates, and updated nothing else.
 Regulatory inspectors look for this specifically.
-The FRC's 2022–23 Tier 2 and Tier 3 inspection cycle flagged planning documentation as an area where prior-year reliance was excessive, with auditors failing to update risk assessments for changed circumstances.
+The FRC’s 2022-23 Tier 2 and Tier 3 inspection cycle flagged planning documentation as an area where prior-year reliance was excessive, with auditors failing to update risk assessments for changed circumstances.

 The fix is a habit, not a procedure.
 Before opening last year’s planning memo, write a half-page note listing everything that has changed since the prior year.
 New transactions, management changes, covenant breaches, industry developments, and prior-year findings.
 Then open the prior-year memo and update it against that list.
 Any section that remains unchanged should stay because the facts support it, not because nobody checked.